andrewtweber/popping-swift/README.md

 ![popping](http://cl.ly/Vkhr/popping.png)

+**Now ported to Swift!**

-Popping is a collection of animation examples for iOS apps. **Now converted to Swift!** Almost all of them were created using the Facebook [pop](https://github.com/facebook/pop) animation engine.
+Popping is a collection of animation examples for iOS apps.
+Almost all of them were created using the Facebook [pop](https://github.com/facebook/pop) animation engine.
 It should inspire you to create some great looking UIs to delight people who use your app.

 ![popping](http://cl.ly/VlRu/popping.gif)